 With so much in the news lately about the Middle East and with what’s happening in that part of the world these days, I find myself continuously drawn back to my memories of growing up there.
-If you’re new here, I’ve written a lot about my birthplace and subsequent childhood in Saudi Arabia.
+If you’re new here, I’ve written a lot about my birthplace and subsequent childhood in Saudi Arabia and honestly, the Middle East change my life.
 I’ve also talked a lot about being a third culture kid and what that meant for me when I finally moved back to the States as a pre-teen girl, not sure of where I belonged, not sure of where my life would go while trying to balance my life in Saudi and my citizenship in the US.

 When you hear about the Middle East, you might feel horrible about what’s happening in Syria.
 You might wonder how loved ones are doing while being deployed to Iraq or Afghanistan to fight against terrorists, or you might not understand what’s going on in that part of the world and immediately assume all Muslims are out to get us.
 When I hear about the Middle East, I think of home.
 I think of the place that accepted me, that taught me about acceptance, that showed me no matter who we pray to, no matter the color of our skin or the head covering we might wear, we are all the same.